 The Komstar used a helium-neon laser to write characters on the film.
 It did this with a highly complex electro-mechanical system.
 The main laser beam was passed through an acousto-optic modulator.
 This was a block of glass with quartz plates that was fed with nine discrete radio frequencies in the 40-50 MHz range.
 Each of the nine frequencies corresponded to nine incidental beams of laser light that exited the modulator at nine discrete angles.
 Each beam corresponded to nine dots (or pixels) of a 7 x 9 dot alpha numeric character.
 This was essentially an electronic emulation of a dot matrix line printer.
 As the minicomputer processed the incoming data from the mainframe it would turn on or off the nine radio frequencies which would turn on or off the dots of laser light that would write characters on the film.

 Just as in a dot matrix printer the print head would have to be moving to write a line of data, the Komstar had a line scanner.
 This was a small mirror attached to a galvanometric motor that would move the nine beams of laser light from left to right to write a line of characters as the dots were gated on and off.
-The galvanometric motor is like a regular motor but the shaft is flexible in the rotational direction and is fixed - that is, it is not allowed to freely rotate, only to twist left or right of its center rest position, much like a zero-center meter movement.
+The galvanometric motor is like a regular motor but the shaft is bound to the motor body.
+The shaft is flexible in the rotational direction and is not allowed to completely rotate.
+It can only twist left or right of its center rest position, much like a zero-center meter movement.

 So as the line scanner scans a line of characters there is another galvanometric motor and mirror called the page scanner that will move the laser beams down the page to the next lines.
 The page scanner did not have a closed-loop servo.
 It did not move as fast or as much as the line scanner.
 But when it was used, the heat it generated caused it's mirror position to drift.
-That caused the page image to drift in the film.
+That caused the page image on the film to drift.
 To compensate for this, there was an electric heater with closed loop temperature control to keep the page scanner motor as hot when idle as it got when running.

 If all this is not complex enough, now we need to make rows and columns of page images on microfiche coming out of a continuous roll of film.
 We need to accurately move the film through the rows and columns while positioning it on top of the lens, holding it down flat against the lens with a solenoid operated platen during exposure of each page, and then cutting the film exactly 148mm long.